ActiveDataBio/rsnippet/README.md

 <!--rsnippet-basic info-->
 ## Code Format
-Rsnippets are required to be written in R. Using reference classes, they define a class which takes in data and performs a statistical test.
-The coding used for the data is defined by the writer of the test, but all outputs must follow the same format (as defined below in _The User Defined Class: Snippet -> Return Values_).
-If the writer plans on using their Rsnippet with the ADBio program server, as opposed solely using their local machine, they are restricted to the Rpackages already used by the server.
+Rsnippets are required to be written in R. Using reference classes, they define a class they takes in data and performs a statistical test.
+The writer of the test defines the coding used for the data, but all outputs must follow the same format (as defined below in _The User Defined Class: Snippet -> Return Values_).
+If the writer intends on using their Rsnippet with the ADBio program server, as opposed solely using their local machine, they are restricted to the Rpackages already used by the server.

 ##### Accepted R Packages
 * base